Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 It is a comedy movie packed with lots of action.

-It tells the story of a small group of thieves who lay in an ambush on a train to fight against another group of thieves.
+The story tells about a group of thieves who lay in an ambush on a train.
+They did all this to fight against another group of thieves.

-While the movie provides a high level of entertainment comedy, the spoken Mandarin dialect is hard to grasp for beginners.
+While the movie provides a high level of entertaining comedy, the spoken Mandarin dialect is hard to grasp for beginners.

 8. You Are the Apple of my Eyes — 2011